ckarlof/engineering-roles/managers/engineering_manager.md

 ### Should haves
 * A few years experience as a tech or team lead
 * An understanding of how engineering teams work and how they collaborate with other functions (QA, product, UX, marketing, release management, etc.)
-* Solid communication skills with engineers and people in other functions (QA, product, UX, marketing, release management, etc.)
+* Solid communication skills, particularly the ability to actively listen
 * Experience managing engineering work breakdowns, timelines, and dependencies for complex projects
 * A desire to grow and learn as a manager, grow and develop others, and get results through others rather than personal technical proficiency
 * Willingness and ability to support others navigate a challenging decision or change in the company/team